 Traditional personal loans provided by a high street bank or building society are still a popular option for financing the purchase of a vehicle.
 However, please check that your home property is not secured against the loan debt.
 This could mean the loss of your home in the event you are unable to keep up with regular repayments to the lender.
 Also, with the recent global recession, it’s possible to receive very competitive low fixed interest rates and we recommend shopping around and conducting your research with the many providers listed online.
 If you don’t have a good credit history be sure to avoid personal loans available with high APR annual percentage rates.
 Loans with high interest rates are often made available by dealerships when customers are struggling to gain credit.

-HP Hire Purchase Agreements
+Vehicle Finance – HP Hire Purchase Agreements

 This type of vehicle finance is commonly provided by car dealers across the UK and is usually quick and simple to arrange.
 When entering into a Hire Purchase Agreement prior to buying a new vehicle you will need to pay the deposit usually around 10% of the total agreed price.
 With flexible repayment terms typically between 12 to 60 months and very competitive interest rates, this type of vehicle finance enables many buyers to conveniently buy a new car.
 However, please be aware HP Hire Purchase Agreements are not normally associated with providing competitive vehicle finance repayment rates when buying a second hand used car.
 You must also be aware that you don’t legally own the vehicle until the final payment has been fulfilled.

-PCP Personal Contact Purchase Plans
+PCP Personal Contract Purchase Plans

-A common alternative to Hire Purchase Agreements are PCP Personal Contact Purchase Plans normally associated with lower monthly payments.
+A common alternative to Hire Purchase Agreements are PCP Personal Contract Purchase Plans normally associated with lower monthly payments.
 This is due to the loan agreement being for the difference when comparing the vehicle price brand new and the predicted vehicle value at the end of the hire agreement term outlined in the policy.
-This means at the end of the Personal Contact Purchase term agreement you can simply trade in the car and start again with a brand new vehicle.
+This means at the end of the Personal Contract Purchase term agreement you can simply trade in the car and start again with a brand new vehicle.
 Or return the car into the dealership with nothing more to pay.
 You also usually have the option to make a final ‘balloon’ payment of the car’s resale value permitting you to own the vehicle outright.

 However before committing to a Personal Contact Purchase agreement, please be aware that many policies are attached to annual mileage terms.
 This can become costly if you exceed these stipulated mileage limits within the document contract obligations.
 You must also be aware that the predicted value of the car is often a lot lower to the actual value when you come to return the vehicle.
 Also, along with these important considerations please be aware you could be financially liable for any damage, excessive wear and tear including paintwork scratches or scrapes even if you are not personally responsible.